 Previous Government anti-obesity campaigns have been ineffective in reducing obesity.
 However they have increased stigma, and have put those vulnerable to developing an eating disorder or those currently experiencing an eating disorder at risk.

-The measures include a weight loss app and the introduction of calorie labelling in restaurants, cafes and takeaways with more than 250 employees.
+- the introduction of calorie labelling in restaurants, cafes and takeaways with more than 250 employees

 As one eating disorder sufferer highlighted: “My eating disorder makes me, and many others, susceptible to taking these messages to the extreme.”

 Beat recognises the importance of reducing obesity, but it is vital that the public are not shamed into losing weight in an attempt to solve this problem.
 This approach oversimplifies obesity, reducing people’s weight to a matter of individual choice and ignoring the many complex factors involved, which may include eating disorders.